 Clothing has practical uses of keeping you warm in the winter and cool in the summer, and it also has the added benefit of helping you look employable.
 It is essential that you get age-appropriate clothes and that fit you well.
 Goodwill offers help with job-appropriate clothing.
 Several community service organizations provide clothing to people in need.
 Since you plan on a new and better life, take the time to dress in a way that does not hold you back.

 To secure employment, you will need to get your ID.
 Getting an ID might also require you to get a copy of your birth certificate.
 These identity documents, along with your Social Security card, are vital to your success.
-These documents are notoriously difficult to get, so your plan should have plenty of time to deal with the red-tape.
-Don't let yourself get frustrated and give up; just keep trying.
+These documents are notoriously difficult to get, so your plan should have plenty of time to deal with the red tape.
+Don't let yourself get frustrated and give up; keep trying.

 The dreaded PO

 Lastly, you will likely be released on pretrial services, probation, or parole.
 You will also have court dates to attend.
 Missing a court date or a check-in with your PO is the fastest way back to jail.
-It is critical to write down your check-in dates and times, your court dates, and any other compliance issues that you must attend to.
+It is critical to write down your check-in dates and times, your court dates, and any other compliance issues to which you must attend.
 Look for a way to get a smartphone so that you can make your check-in calls or respond to job interviews.
 Since the onset of COVID-19, counseling has moved online.
 You will need a phone to adhere to counseling requirements until you can return to in-person sessions.

 Don't put the cart before the horse: